Milovice Nature Reserve: Biodiversity

-European jackal has been scientifically observed in Milovice since 2015, the first photographic evidence of jackal breeding came in 2017.
+European jackal has been scientifically observed in Milovice since 2015; the first photographic evidence of jackal breeding came in 2017.
 It is the northernmost documented location in Europe where jackal successfully breeds.

-First systematic monitoring of bats in Milovice discovered at least 18 different bat species, making it a two thirds of the total number of bat species native to the Czech Republic.
-Higher night-time bat activity was spotted above the large herbivore enclosures, showing the beneficial influence of conservation grazing on insect population.
+First systematic monitoring of bats in Milovice discovered at least 18 different bat species, making it a two-thirds of the total number of bat species native to the Czech Republic.
+Higher night-time bat activity was spotted above the large herbivore enclosures, showing the beneficial influence of conservation grazing on insect populations.
 The bats also benefit from numerous ponds providing them with water and from the dense mosaic of deciduous forests, meadows and steppes.
 Among the counted species is the rare lesser horseshoe bat, lesser noctule and Bechstein's bat.

 A 2016 monitoring of butterflies found 59 species making it 42% of all butterfly species living in the Czech Republic.
-Eight protected and five endangered species were observed, for example phengaris rebeli, large copper, brown argus, plebejus argyrognomon, silver-washed fritillary, Amanda's blue, silver-studded blue, Meleager's blue, green forester and pearly heath.
+Eight protected and five endangered species were observed, for example, Phengaris rebeli, large copper, brown argus, Plebejus argyrognomon, silver-washed fritillary, Amanda's blue, silver-studded blue, Meleager's blue, green forester and pearly heath.

-A European grey wolf was spotted by a trail cam inside the bison enclosure, so far it seems the animal had just been passing through.
+A European grey wolf was spotted by a trail cam inside the bison enclosure, so far, it seems the animal had just been passing through.